 When the Bairds opened the smallest licensed brewery in Japan and their very first Fishmarket Taproom in 2001, they were met with dislike or at best, indifference from their local community, as they did not serve their beer ice cold like how every other Japanese consumed the beverage.
 Fast forward two decades later, it is safe to say Baird Beer has proven the virtues of staying true to their craft brewery dream regardless of the obstacles thrown at them along the way.

 From exclusive use of whole flower hops and other minimally processed ingredients to utilising all-natural carbonation captured during fermentation to prioritising a traditional practice known as ‘dry hopping’ to produce that exquisite bouquet characteristic of the brewery… The list goes on as to why Baird Beer is now recognised as a trailblazer within the craft beer brewery scene throughout Japan and the world over!

 Since 1720, Okuhida Shuzo has held their steadfast belief that while anyone can have access to rice and yeast, exceptional sake making is born from good water and craftsmanship.

-Nestled in the mountains of Hida-Takayama in the middle of Gifu Prefecture, this family-run brewery prides itself in utilizing clear spring water while finessing and protecting brewing traditions for centuries, in order to create premium sake that reflects their terroir.
+Nestled in the mountains of Hida-Takayama in the middle of Gifu Prefecture, this family-run brewery prides itself in utilising clear spring water while finessing and protecting brewing traditions for centuries, in order to create premium sake that reflects their terroir.

 50 years ago, the brewery added the production of vodka to their portfolio, if only a few thousand bottles per year.
 As a nod to their sake-making roots, only the finest rice cultivated specifically for sake production is used for their top-class craft vodka.